 • A research project will identify the cost of religious tax exemptions to Canadian tax payers

-Click here for additional information about CFI’s activities, initiatives, and actions promoting secularism.
+Click here for additional information about CFIC’s activities, initiatives, and actions promoting secularism.